 This Brief describes international climate finance that is being channelled to countries in Latin America to fund national climate change actions.
 It looks at funding across the major themes of adaptation, mitigation and REDD-plus, as well as identifying the principal actors within the region.

-Africa is the region that has contributed the least to global greenhouse gas emissions but is the most vulnerable to the impact of climate change.
-This brief assesses the extent to which international climate finance is flowing to support African countries to increase their resilience and adopt low-emission development pathways.
+Africa is the region that has contributed the least to global emissions but is the most vulnerable to climate change.
+This brief assesses the extent to which international climate finance is flowing to support African countries to increase resilience and adopt low-emission development pathways.

 Asia is home to a diverse assortment of countries, including some of the world’s most populous and vulnerable.
 It is the region that has received the most international climate funding, which so far has concentrated on supporting mitigation activities.